organicfreshcoffee/landing/README.md

 #### Create a Firebase Project
 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Click "Create a project" or "Add project"
-3. **Important**: Use the same project ID as your Google Cloud Project for seamless integration
-4. Follow the setup wizard to create your project
+3. Follow the setup wizard to create your project
-5. Enable Authentication:
+4. Enable Authentication:
    - Go to **Authentication** > **Sign-in method**
    - Enable **Email/Password** provider